faspen/printf/README.md

 1-d_i.c - contains the code that allows the printing of digits and integers

+15-rot.c - contains the code that converts a string into rot13

 3-print_unsigned_ints.c - contains the code that enables the printing of unsigned ints

 get_op.c - this file checks the format character and returns the appropriate function pointer.
 It also contains the functions for the following specifiers: d, i, c, s, r, S, and %